qbarbosa/entropie/user/pages/01.blog/ricing-xfce/post.en.md

 At first, I was not sure about the interface layout I wanted to have.
 I enjoyed both MacOS and Windows' UI so I tried to recreate them with XFCE.

 But I failed at recreating a convinceful MacOS-like topbar that would contain the menu for each application.
-Indeed, the problem with Linux applications is that they can use different frontend languages: some will use GTK, others QML, etc.
+Indeed, the problem with Linux applications is that they can use different frontend interfaces: some will use GTK, others QML, etc.
 So since you have different frontend languages, it is difficult to have a single top bar that will integrate nicely with all of them.

 That's why I went with a Windows-like layout.
 Here is the result: